hoverflies

 Epistrophe

 Epistrophe eligans.
 Genus: Epistrophe...
 Epistrophe eligans.
 Genus: Epistrophe..
 Epistrophe eligans.
 Genus: Epistrophe..
 Epistrophe eligans.
 Genus: Epistrophe.
-Epistrophe eligans.
+Spring Smoothtail (Epistrophe eligans).
 Genus: Epistrophe.
 Family hoverflies (Syrphidae).

 It's a springfly..
 The first yellow band (sometimes separately) is broader than the yellow band (also interrupted) Sometimes there is also third band.
 A copper colored thorax with a beautiful gloss.
 As you can see on the photos, there is a difference in bands.